 - Sprinkle gelatine powder into hot water, stir and let it stand.
 Mix sure there are no clumps or someone will chew on it.
 Let it cool to room temperature, so that it will not melt the whipped cream later on.

 - In a mixing bowl, whisk durian mousse with milk till well combined.
 You can add milk by tbsp if you feel the puree is too dry.

-- In a separate bowl (and you may want to place and ice pack underneath), whipped the cream with the icing sugar till soft peak.
+- In a separate bowl (and you should place an ice pack underneath), whipped the cream with the icing sugar till soft peak.

 - Now add the cooled gelatin into the durian puree and hand whisk quickly so it does not coagulate at one spot.
-Next fold in the whipped cream gently in 3 batches.
+Next fold in the whipped cream gently.

 Method (Assembling the cake)